Discover how districts nationwide are securing complete funding for innovative SmartLabs. LEARN MORE!

 Talk to SmartLab about Creating Opportunities for STEM Grants

-One of the biggest needs in education today is technology that can teach modern skills to students — and that’s where grants come in.
 Over the past few years there has been a shift in beliefs about the purpose of STEM education.
-The need is not longer to prepare students for STEM-specific jobs but to help them develop STEM literacy.
-It’s no longer about the jobs in STEM, but the STEM within every job.
+The need isn’t to prepare students for STEM-specific jobs but to help them develop STEM literacy.
+Grants are an essential resource in securing the technology and educator training necessary to teach these modern skills to students.

 One of the best ways to help your students master the skills of tomorrow is with a SmartLab, which provides STEM learning environments and curricula founded on project-based learning principles.
 A grant can help you secure the funding you need to make this opportunity a reality and help alleviate the cost of installation.